-"When I get depressed, I sleep so much – at its worst it was 18 hours a day, because it was the only way that I could stop thinking and stop my mind from saying awful things to me."
+When I get depressed, I sleep so much – at its worst it was 18 hours a day, because it was the only way that I could stop thinking and stop my mind from saying awful things to me.

 If you're having problems sleeping, you might:

 During the day, my brain is fuzzy, my memory is noticeably affected.
 I barely have energy to function.

 The things that affect our sleep differ for everyone.
 They can include:

-"It's not possible to relax if you don't have anywhere comfortable and safe at night.
-This leads to not sleeping and worrying most of the night."
+It's not possible to relax if you don't have anywhere comfortable and safe at night.
+This leads to not sleeping and worrying most of the night.

 My sleep problems are [...] more a case of bedtime procrastination than insomnia as such and, as a consequence, being too tired the next morning.
-I still haven't found out what works for me as I can get to sleep once I do get to bed."
+I still haven't found out what works for me as I can get to sleep once I do get to bed.

 If you live with a mental health problem, this could affect your sleep in lots of ways.
 For example:

 This information was published in May 2020.
-We will revise it in 2023.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.